- Parents Home

 Coronavirus (COVID-19): What Do Quarantine and Isolation Mean?

 Coronavirus (COVID-19) spreads easily from person to person.
-That's why health experts say to avoid large crowds and busy places, and stay at least 6 feet away from people you don't live with.
+That's why health experts recommend avoiding large crowds and busy places, and staying at least 6 feet away from people you don't live with.
 This is called social distancing (or physical distancing).

 But some people might need to do more than that.
 They might need to stay home for a set time and not leave even for work, errands, or exercise.
 This is known as quarantine or isolation.
 These differ depending on why a person needs to stay home and which precautions they must take.

 Staying home for an extended time can be hard, especially if the person feels well enough to go out.
 But it's an important part of stopping the spread of the virus and protecting the community.
 Keeping your household ready can reduce stress in case that happens.